Policies

 Allowable Costs for Sponsored Research and Programs

 This Policy is intended to ensure responsible stewardship of sponsored funding at Arcadia University.
 The Federal government’s Office of Management and Budget’s (OMB) Guidance for Grants and Agreements at Title 2 of the Code of Federal Regulations, Part 200, Subpart E, entitled “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (“Cost Principals”),” sets forth principles to be followed by federal funding agencies for the uniform administration of grants, cooperative agreements, and other funding instruments.
-The University, as a recipient of Federal grants and funds, agrees to efficiently and effectively administer awards through sound management practices that are consistent with the provisions of the Sponsored Award and its terms and conditions.
-To ensure continued Federal funding for Sponsored Projects and activities, the University must adhere to the requirements set forth in the Cost Principles and all other requirements set forth in Title 2.
-The Cost Principles establish the allowability of certain costs for reimbursement from the Federal government related to certain Federal programs and Sponsored Projects at the University and prohibit reimbursement for certain unallowable costs from Federally funded sources.

 Subrecipient Determination and Monitoring on Sponsored Awards

 This Policy is intended to ensure responsible stewardship of Sponsored Awards to the University.
-As required by the United States Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.331, Subrecipient and contractor determinations, prior to passing through funds to other entities, the University shall use its judgment in making case-by-case determinations of whether a party receiving funds will be in the role of a Subrecipient or a Contractor.
-As presented in the associated Subrecipient Monitoring Procedures, prior to issuing a Subaward, the University shall evaluate each Subrecipient’s risk of noncompliance with Federal statutes, regulations, and the terms and conditions from the Pass Through Entity based upon a data-informed risk assessment questionnaire and apply a monitoring level appropriate to the degree of risk for the Subrecipient.
-Monitoring activities, if any, shall be presented in the Subaward, which shall include elements required by 2 C.F.R. § 200.332, Requirements for Pass Through Entities.
-The University shall monitor the Subrecipient’s activities to ensure that the Subaward is in compliance with applicable Federal statutes and regulations and the terms of the Subaward.
+Prior to passing through funds to other entities, the University shall use its judgment in making case-by-case determinations of whether a party receiving funds will be in the role of a Subrecipient or a Contractor.
+As presented in the associated Federal Subaward Procedures and Subrecipient Monitoring Guidelines, prior to issuing a Subaward, the University shall evaluate each Subrecipient’s risk of noncompliance with Federal statutes, regulations, and the terms and conditions from the Pass Through Entity based upon a data-informed risk assessment questionnaire and apply a monitoring level appropriate to the degree of risk for the Subrecipient.

 Institutional Policy on Research Misconduct

+This is a University-wide policy which applies to the research proposed, conducted or reported at Arcadia University by all Arcadia related individuals including those with the appointment or official affiliation.
 Arcadia University believes that research misconduct has no place in the academic setting.
 Arcadia faculty, staff, and students are expected to conduct research in accordance with the highest ethical standards and all relevant regulations.
-Research misconduct is damaging to the reputation of the university and undermines the integrity and credibility of scholars.

 Effort Certification Policy

 This policy describes the procedure for Arcadia University to comply with the requirements of the Federal Office of Management and Budget’s (OMB) 2 CFR §200.430 which covers compensation for personal services, including requirements for effort certification at educational institutions.
 The main purpose of effort certification is to verify that salaries and wages supported by sponsored funding were distributed in accordance with the actual level of effort provided.
+Effort certification is required for every University employee whose salary or wages are either directly charged to a sponsored account or whose salary or wages are allocated as cost-sharing for a sponsored account.

 Export Control Policy

-The Export Control policy (“Policy”) applies to all University Members whose activities, including but not limited to, research activities, grants, contracts and cooperative agreements, may trigger export controls.
+This Policy applies to all University Members whose activities, including but not limited to, research activities, grants, contracts and cooperative agreements, may trigger export controls.
 Export controls are designed to ensure that sensitive information, technology, software, biological and chemical agents, and equipment are not utilized for purposes other than their intended use.
+It is the responsibility of all University Members to be aware of and comply with these laws and the University’s policies and procedures.
+Violation of this Policy may have severe criminal, civil and administrative sanctions, including possible disciplinary action.

 Davis-Bacon Act Compliance Policy

 The purpose of this Policy is to ensure compliance with the Davis-Bacon Act (DBA) codified as 40 U.S.C.
 3141-3148.
 Under the provisions of the DBA, contractors and subcontractors must pay their laborers and mechanics directly employed upon the site of the work no less than the locally prevailing wages and fringe benefits for corresponding work on similar projects in the area.
-This Policy includes contractors and subcontractors performing on federally funded contracts in excess of $2,000 for construction, alterations, repairs (including painting and decorating) and also, including craft positions such as plumber, carpenter, cement mason/concrete finisher, electrician, insulator, laborer, lather, painter, power equipment operator, roofer, sheet metal worker, truck driver, and welder.

 Cost Transfer Policy